 Amazon lists more than 7,000 books about North Korea.
 That number is probably exaggerated, since many of those books are likely to have no meaningful relation to that country.
 Even so, a lot has been written about the country.
-In recent years, I’ve read what I believe to be nine of the most revealing books on the topic.
+In recent years, I’ve read what I believe to be ten—well, thirteen, to be precise—of the most revealing books on the topic.
 I’m listing them here.
 They’re arranged alphabetically by the authors’ last names.
 The headline of the review that follows each title is linked to my review.

 Hidden Moon (Inspector O #2) by James Church – A novel about fear and loathing in North Korea by James Church